Wegmans’ Seafood Team Pioneers Tosca’s RPCs to Reduce Unsustainable EPS Styrofoam

 “We’ve partnered with JD & Sons since the 1980s, and they’ve always been fantastic to work with.
 They are forward thinking and always interested in trying new things,” says Mark.
 “They were already looking for a way to get out of Styrofoam, so when we approached them with this idea to use RPCs, they couldn’t wait to get started.”

 The pilot launched in February 2020, and very quickly was a success.
-Armed with data that showed Tosca RPCs are a viable alternative to foam coolers for transporting seafood, Mark reached out to Tosca to see about getting a smaller crate that would be suitable for the rest of the seafood team’s needs.
+Armed with data that showed Tosca RPCs are a viable alternative to foam coolers for transporting seafood and can reduce EPS foam, Mark reached out to Tosca to see about getting a smaller crate that would be suitable for the rest of the seafood team’s needs.